TABLETS & E-READERS

 - iCloud automatically backs up and syncs contacts, music, calendars, photos, apps and more from your device to the cloud with your Apple ID.
 You’ll be able to store up to 5GB of data for free and can upgrade to up 50GB for a fee

-Google’s Android operating system is featured on a huge variety of tablets from different manufacturers, including Samsung, Asus, Sony and Lenovo, as well as Google’s own Nexus tablets.
+Google’s Android operating system is featured on a huge variety of tablets from different manufacturers, including Samsung, and Lenovo, as well as Google’s own Nexus tablets.
 Android offers you a more customisable experience than iOS, letting you choose how apps, games and information are displayed on your screen.

 - Google’s Play Store is the standard hub for downloading apps, games, movies and eBooks on Android tablets.
 Just remember that not all apps are compatible with all Android tablets because the range in specifications between devices is so wide